Gubaer/dart-mapbrowser/README.md

 # Dart Map Browser

-Dart Map Browser is a small demo application written [Dart](http://www.dartlang.com), Googles new programming language for web applications.
+Dart Map Browser is a small demo application written in [Dart](http://www.dartlang.com), Googles new programming language for web applications.